 Previously synced your iPhone/iPad with iTunes?
-If yes, then try the following:

-- Launch iTunes.
+- Launch iTunes

-- Select Back up by right-clicking (or Control-clicking) the device.
+- Select Back up by right-clicking (or Control-clicking) the device

 If iTunes prompts you to enter the passcode when you connect to your computer (*), or if the above does not work, try the following option.